mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

                                      with character <arg>
     --keep arg                       keep namespaces beginning with
                                      character <arg>
+    --redefine arg                   redefine namespaces beginning with characters of string S as namespace N. <arg> shall be in form 'N:=S' where := is operator.
+Empty N or S are treated as default namespace.
+Use ':' as a wildcard in S.
     --holdout_off                    no holdout data in multiple passes --holdout_period                 holdout period for test only, default 10 --sort_features                  turn this on to disregard order in which